resque/php-resque/README.md

 skip setting `APP_INCLUDE` altogether.
 Just be sure the various environment variables are set (`setenv`) before you do.

+### Clustering support

+Clustering support is automatically enabled when the `REDIS_BACKEND` environment variable contains a comma separated list of hostnames (`10.0.0.1:6379,10.0.0.2:6379`).

 ### Logging

 The port supports the same environment variables for logging to STDOUT.
 Setting